bajamircea/bajamircea.github.io/_posts/2015-03-15-if-error-goto.markdown

 categories: coding c
 ---

-This article looks at handling errors in C APIs using an if-error-goto codding pattern which is an improvement over the [if-error-else][if-error-else] variant.
+This article looks at handling errors in C APIs using an if-error-goto coding pattern which is an improvement over the [if-error-else][if-error-else] variant.